reesetaylor/mc-eltr/README.md

 # mc-eltr
 Enhanced loot table randomizer for Minecraft based on SethBling/Fasguy's original script.
 The goal is to add logic to ensure every item is obtainable.
-WIP, Python 3.6+
+This is accomplished using a set of classes for coneveniently working with loot tables and their block with loot table pairings.
+Currently only implements randomization without logic.
+WIP pretty much every day of spring break, so check back often.
+Python 3.6+